 He then charts the evolution of these parties and tendencies and how they reacted to developments in Russia such as the October Revolution, the dissolution of the Constituent Assembly, the civil war and the changing nature and rhetoric of the new regime.
 The book recounts how the original meaning of the word soviet-Russian for "council," specifically one elected by workers and peasants-was lost and used solely in relation to the USSR, how the soviets were "the only clear example during the twentieth century-as an alternative to Macpherson's liberal democracy-a distinctly different functioning form of democratic government."
-(4) He sketches the process by which the promise of a wider democracy became replaced by party dictatorship-in his words, "The Dicown conscience, and not according to the views he and others had formed before the debates."
-This, as a British socialist noted at the time, ran counter to the whole idea of the soviet system.
-(197) Sadly, Bullock fails to note that Lenin in What is to Be Done? followed the Fabians in opposing "primitive democracy," so perhaps the Social Democratic Federation, which became the BSP, may not have been on "the far side of this" gulf between the two perspectives (22) for in spite of all the pro-referendum and recall comments Bullock lists in the pre-war left, they were in the context a centralized, statist structure.
-This would make such reforms far less democratic than they appear on paper-as seen in practice with the Soviet state before the creation of the party dictatorship in mid-1918.
+(4) He sketches the process by which the promise of a wider democracy became replaced by party dictatorship-in his words, "The Dictatorship of the Proletariat: From Class to Party" (312)-for many on the left.